luciedescamps/iris_keymap/README.md

 ### The key "Any RE" refers to the rotary encorder.
 The behaviour is the following:
   - Qwerty: Media play/pause on click; volume up/down on rotation

+  - Lower: Page up/down on rotation

-  - Lower: arrow left/right on rotation
+  - Raise: arrow left/right on rotation

 ### RGB lighting is used to show which layer is activated: